 - A Ten Year Council Strategy guides our work.
-This was implemented following extensive research and consultation with residents, business and partners, and is underpinned by ten "Super Projects" each having a widespread impact on the economy, community wellbeing, and environment - We have a Procurement Strategy in conjunction with other Devon Districts which defines our commitment to support local economies - We are developing an Economic Development Plan which sets out how we support local businesses and the local economy - A number of small grants and funding schemes are provided, which benefit local communities, a crowdfunding initiative is being investigated - We belong to the Greater Exeter Partnership which is developing a Greater Exeter Strategic Pan for joined-up decision making on planning and infrastructure, and we are members of the Heart of the South West Local Enterprise Partnership - A Capital Review Group determines capital spending priorities
+This was implemented following extensive research and consultation with residents, business and partners, and is underpinned by ten "Super Projects" each having a widespread impact on the economy, community wellbeing, and environment. - Budgets, financial plan and capital programme direct financial resources to priorities. - We have a Procurement Strategy in conjunction with other Devon Districts which defines our commitment to support local economies. - An Economic Development Plan aids local businesses and the local economy. - A number of small grants and funding schemes are provided, which benefit local communities, a crowdfunding initiative has been joined. - We belong to the Greater Exeter Partnership which is developing a Greater Exeter Strategic Plan for joined-up decision making on planning and infrastructure, and we are members of the Heart of the South West Local Enterprise Partnership.

-Determining the interventions necessary to optimize the achievement of the intended outcomes
+Determining the interventions necessary to achieve intended outcomes

-- Performance measures track progress with delivery of the Ten Year Strategy - A medium term financial strategy outlines how we intend to raise and manage the resources needed to deliver our services and priorities over the medium term - Executive Key decisions are publicised in advance so they can be scrutinised in line with decision making and Overview and Scrutiny arrangements - Overview and Scrutiny review groups are appointed to look at Council policy, services, and particular issues of local concern - Internal Business Efficiency and Service Transformation Reviews (BEST2020) help ensure value for money in services is scrutinised, for efficient service delivery - A digital transformation programme "One Teignbridge" was launched in 2017 to make service improvements - A Partnership toolkit aids collaborative working and strong governance frameworks are in place for our key partners
+- Performance measures track progress with delivery of the Ten Year Strategy. - A medium term financial strategy outlines how we intend to raise and manage the resources needed to deliver our services and priorities over the medium term. - Executive Key decisions are publicised in advance so they can be scrutinised in line with decision making and Overview and Scrutiny arrangements. - Overview and Scrutiny review groups are appointed to look at Council policy, services, and particular issues of local concern. - Internal Business Efficiency and Service Transformation Reviews (BEST2020) help ensure value for money in services is scrutinised, for efficient service delivery. - A digital transformation programme "One Teignbridge" drives service improvements. - A Partnership toolkit aids collaborative working and strong partnership governance.